Thomas Norris (died 1599): Military career

 In December 1579, he became, through the death of his eldest brother, William, and the influence of Sir William Pelham, captain of a troop of horse in Ireland.
 He took an active part in the following year in the campaign against Gerald FitzGerald, 15th Earl of Desmond; but during the absence of Sir Nicholas Malby, Lord President of Connaught, in the winter of 1580–81, he acted as governor of that province, and pursued the Burkes and other disturbers of the peace.

 In 1581–82, he was occupied, apparently between Clonmel and Kilmallock, in watching the movements of the Earl of Desmond, and on the retirement, of Captain John Zouche in August 1582, on account of ill-health, he became colonel of the forces in Munster.
 He compelled the Earl of Desmond to abandon the siege of Dingle, but he lacked the resources to do more.

 In consequence of the appointment of Thomas Butler, 10th Earl of Ormond as governor of Munster, Norris was able, early in 1583, to pay a brief visit to England.
 On his return he found employment in Ulster in settling a dispute between Hugh Oge O'Neill and Shane MacBrian O'Neill as to the possession of the castle of Shane's Castle (Edendougher), which he handed over to the latter as captain of Lower Clandeboye.
 He was commended by Lords-justices Adam Loftus and Henry Wallop.

 In the autumn of 1584 he took part in Sir John Perrot's expedition against the Scots in Antrim, and in scouring the woods of Glenconkeyne in search of Sorley Boy MacDonnell he was wounded in the knee with an arrow.

-He returned to Munster, and in 1585–86 represented Limerick in Parliament.
+He returned to Munster, and in 1585–86 represented County Limerick in Parliament.
 In December 1585, he was appointed vice-president of Munster during the absence in the Low Countries of his brother John.
 It was a precarious situation.
 Under instructions from England, Norris, in March 1587, arrested James Fitzedmund Fitzgerald, seneschal of Imokilly, Patrick Condon, and others, whose loyalty was at least doubtful.
 The marriage of Ellen, daughter and sole heiress of Donald McCarthy, 1st Earl of Clancare, was a politically sensitive topic and Norris himself rejected her as his bride.